 But then my sourdough started taking off and I found I was making most of our bread with the starter, so I needed to create a way to replicate the successful recipe to work with sourdough.

 I tweaked two sourdough recipes and combined them with Gina's method to develop what I think are the perfect sourdough bagels - in fact, my family likes these better than the regular yeast version!

-It’s always best to start with a really active sourdough starter.
-I've written previously about how I grew my sourdough starter (glad to see I’ve come a long way since then- no more of those “breads”) and the tips I use to keep it active without a lot of work.
-I’m happy that I’ve managed to keep it alive for almost two years now.
+1. Start with an active sourdough starter.
+I've written previously about how I grew my sourdough starter and the tips I use to keep it active without a lot of work and I've kept it alive for many years doing this.